 While this list is not exhaustive, these are the five most common crypto scams and how they work:

-They may then switch the topic to a lucrative investment opportunity and refer their victim to a website that they should use and invest in.
+They may then switch the topic to a lucrative investment opportunity and refer their victim to a website where they should invest.
 This can either be a scam where account credentials should be shared or a transfer payment to be made.

 Generally, never send money to any person you haven’t met in person.
-If your chat partner on a dating app moves the conversation towards cryptocurrencies, trying to give you tips or investment opportunities, run for the hills!
+If your chat partner on a dating app moves the conversation towards cryptocurrencies and tries to give you tips or investment opportunities, run for the hills!

 “Send one BTC, receive five BTC back!”
 Sounds like a scam, doesn’t it!?
 Good, because it is!
 Surprisingly successful, giveaway scams are among the most popular crypto scams.
-Often impersonating a celebrity, thought leader or crypto influencer, scammers share posts via fake social media profiles or place video ads on YouTube and other platforms.
-As a reason why users must pay first, they will usually provide a reason like “to verify the wallet address”.
+Often impersonating a celebrity, thought leader, or crypto influencer, scammers share posts via fake social media profiles or place video ads on YouTube and other platforms.
+They will usually provide a reason like “to verify the wallet address” as a reason why users must pay first.

-The victim is then instructed to download remote access software like TeamViewer or AnyDisk.
+The victim is then instructed to download remote access software like TeamViewer or AnyDesk.
 They instruct the victim step by step until they can gain remote access to the PC.
-Once this is done, they can gain access to the funds in crypto wallets, emptying them potentially within seconds.
-Therefore, never allow any person you don’t know to get remote access to your PC smart phone or tablet.
+Once this is done, they can gain access to the funds in crypto wallets, potentially emptying them within seconds.
+Therefore, never allow any person you don’t know to get remote access to your PC, smartphone, or tablet.

 In this scheme, scammers contact a previous victim of a crypto scam and promise to have a way to help them recover part or full amount of their previous loss.
 Before they can recover it, however, the user would have to transfer a “recovery service fee”.

-Of course this is a scam, a scheme to make even more money off of prior scam victims.
-Blockchain transactions are irreversible, no recovery possible.
+Of course, this is a scam, a scheme to make even more money off of prior scam victims.
+Blockchain transactions are irreversible, and no recovery is possible.
 Scammers love to recontact victims as they have proven to fall prey to the scam.
 Anyone who promises you a recovery of funds lost through scams is lying and a scammer themselves.